dongmingh/v1REL0131/README.md

-The utility can either create a network for v1 release 01/31.
+The utility creates a network for v1 release 01/31.

 #Code Base